AzureCR/vscode-securesupplychain/README.md

 ## Features

 The Show Referrers feature makes it easy to access and view the referrers and artifacts of a image.
+Although the referrers will appear in the same structure as the output of the command `oras discover OCI_ARTIFACT`.

 ![Docker extension overview](resources/readme/ezgif.com-optimize.gif)